jfynbo/PyLongslit/docs/identify.rst

 In this step, we manually identify the lines in the arc-lamp spectrum, and fit a polynomial function for describing wavelength as a function of pixel (this function is called a **wavelength solution**).
+This later allows us to calibrate the pixel values of the science and standard star frames to wavelength values.
-This is done by in an interactive plotting window/GUI.
+The identification is done in an interactive plotting window/GUI.

-**This step is by far the most time-consuming for the user, as a fair amount of user work is needed.**
+**This step is by far the most time-consuming for the user, as a fair amount of user work is needed.
+Excpect this to be challenging at first, if you have not tried this type of routine before.**

 To run this script, you will need the `arcsub.fits` file from the :ref:`pre-processing <pre_processing>` step.
 You will also need a